mmibbetson/dn/docs/reference/frontmatter.md

 ## Title

 The title value is the title provided to the note through the dn command, prior to any sanitisation that occurs when generating the file name.
-As such, it is closest to what one might traditionally conceive of as the title metadata for a note.
+As such, it is closest to what you think of as the title of a note.

 ## Date